Characterizing two-timescale nonlinear dynamics using finite-time Lyapunov exponents and vectors: Finite-Time Two-Timescale Set and Center Manifold - Theory

-Properties 1 and 2 are illustrated in Figure \ref{slow_spectra_fig} where the bounds and forward and backward exponents are plotted on aligned different copies of the real line for clarity.
-The exponents for particular values of $T$ and $\mathbf{x}$ are pictured, but Properties 1 and 2 require this structure for all $(T, \mathbf{x})\in [T_o, T_c]\times \mathcal{X}$.
-The use of times up to $T_c$ means that the averaging in computing the Lyapunov exponents and vectors involves trajectories which, though they begin in $\mathcal{X}$, extend into the larger (unless $\mathcal{X}$ is $\phi-$invariant) set
+In Def.~\ref{definition1}, Property 1 ensures that common gaps in the forward and backward Lyapunov spectra not only exist, but also separate the spectra in a dimensionally consistent manner, a relaxed version of Lyapunov regularity \cite{Pesin}.
+The consistency between the forward and backward spectra is illustrated in Fig.~\ref{slow_spectra_fig} where the bounds and forward and backward exponents are plotted on aligned different copies of the real line for clarity.
+The exponents for particular values of $T$ and $\mathbf{x}$ are pictured, but note that Property 1 requires this structure for all $(T, \mathbf{x})\in \mathcal{T}\times \mathcal{X}$.
+The symmetry of the gaps with respect to zero is not necessary but is assumed here to simplify the presentation.
+The use of times up to $\overline{T}$ means that the computation of the Lyapunov exponents and vectors involves trajectories which, though they begin in $\mathcal{X}$, extend (unless $\mathcal{X}$ is $\phi-$invariant) into the larger set